hantrungkien/android-clean-architecture-components-boilerplate/README.md

 ## Thanks

-A special thanks to the authors involved with these repositories, they were a great resource during our learning!
+A special thanks go to the authors involved with these repositories, they were a great resource during our learning!

 - https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html